 The next thing on the list is inadequate budget.
 The chance that it would dramatically increase are low due to the fact that the application incorporate already developed technology which was not introduced recently.
 Therefore it was already well tested and the core technology is also used by many different applications on the Internet.
-It is also important that the core technology has great community support and in case of any troubles it is possible to require paid support.
+It is also important that the core technology has great community support and in case of any troubles it is possible to require commercial support.
 Based on the time and complexity of the functional prototype were estimated costs for this application.

 The last part which could introduce delay in schedule is requirements volatility.
-The core things of requirements specification should not change because they represent the whole idea of the application.
+The core requirements specification should not be changed since they represent the whole idea of the application.
 In fact only minor changes can be done and they should not cause any major delay.
-On the other hand, it is vital to regularly monitor if the requirements are fulfilled.
+On the other hand, it is vital to regularly monitor if each of the requirements is fulfilled.

 Initial project plan

 The first and most important part of this application is a search engine called Elasticsearch.
 It is the core technology which needs to be installed and properly set up for the needs of this application.
-This search engine is not particularly developed for searching in Latin or Middle Scots languages and therefore it will require more time to tune it up.
+This search engine is not particularly developed for searching in Latin or Middle Scots languages and therefore it will require more time and tests to be adapted.

-The second important part of the application is relational database.
-Based on research was made the decision to use PostgreSQL.
-It is well known database with great performance and it will be used to store original XML files, credentials, images and privileges.
+The second important part of the application is the relational database.
+Based on the research our team have made we have decided to use PostgreSQL.
+Which is well known and stable database server with great performance.
+It will be used to store the original XML files, credentials, images and user privileges.

 The third thing which is required to be done is a module which will provide translation of XML documents to JSON.
-The reason is that Elasticsearch is natively used for searching inside JSON files and not XML which will be used.
-In parallel RSpec tests need to be written for this module.
+The reason is that Elasticsearch iinternally stores the files in JSON format which requires the application to transform the XML structure by extracting specific data.
+In parallel RSpec tests must be created for this module to approve this functionality.

-The fourth stage of the development includes creating all the modules in application layer.
+The fourth stage of the development process includes creating all the modules in the application layer.
 These modules provides the business logic for the application.
-Again in parallel with the development of these modules their tests in RSpec need to be written.
+Again in parallel with development of these modules their tests in RSpec need to be written.

-The fifth part includes fine tuning Elasticsearch, improving search results and potentially including Latin and Middle Scots thesaurus in to Elasticsearch.
-In this time the storage layer need to be done and tested.
+The fifth part consist of precise configuration of Elasticsearch to improve the search results and potentially include Latin and Middle Scots thesaurus or dictionaries.
+During this time the storage layer of the application must be refined and tested.

-In the sixth stage, the whole application layer need to be finished and tested too.
-This also include XML to JSON module.
-Now it can begin the work on presentation layer and its tests.
+During the sixth stage of the development process, the each module in the application layer need to be refined and tested.
+This stage also includes the XML to JSON module which is one of the core parts of the system.
+Once all the modules in this layer have been tested and refined follows the development of the presentation layer.
+Testing this layer requires close work with the client and approving each part of the user interface.

-The seventh and also last stage is about finishing the presentation layer and writing documentation.
+The seventh and also last stage is about refining and testing the presentation layer and writing user and technical documentation.

 Schedule

-The schedule for developing this application is 10 weeks.
+The schedule for the development process of this application is 10 weeks.

-Week: Installing dedicated Linux OS with Docker.
-Deploying separate linux containers with Elasticsearch, PostgreSQL and Ruby on Rails
+Install and set up dedicated Linux OS with Docker.
+Deploying separate docker containers with Elasticsearch, PostgreSQL and Ruby on Rails.

-Week: Setting up Elasticsearch, PostgreSQL, Ruby on Rails with Puma webserver
+Set up Elasticsearch, PostgreSQL, Ruby on Rails with Puma webserver.

-Week: Setting up Elasticsearch and writing storage layer modules with tests
+Writing storage layer modules with corresponding tests and readjust Elasticsearch.

-Week: Testing Elasticsearch and finishing the work on storage layer.
-Start developing application layer and its tests.
+Test Elasticsearch and refine the storage layer.
+Start development of the application layer and its tests.

-Week: Tuning up Elasticsearch, finishing application layer and start working on presentation layer and design of the interface.
+Test and refine the application layer.Start work on presentation layer and design of the User interface.